aws/aws-cdk/packages/@aws-cdk/core/README.md

 > **This feature is currently experimental**

-You can enable the Stack property `optInToCrossRegionReferences` in order to access resources in a different stack _and_ region.
+You can enable the Stack property `crossRegionReferences` in order to access resources in a different stack _and_ region.
 With this feature flag enabled it is possible to do something like creating a CloudFront distribution in `us-east-2` and an ACM certificate in `us-east-1`.